-The four regional ecosystems, three plant species and one animal species of conservation significance are the main values of this park.
+The four of concern regional ecosystems, one plant and nine animal species of conservation significance are the main values of this park.
 The priorities for park management will be to mitigate any threats to these values through fire and pest management.

-Management actions will be undertaken which aim to ensure:
+Management actions will aim to ensure:

-- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of regional ecosystems, species of conservation significance.
+- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of regional ecosystems and species of conservation significance.